open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/A Coyote and a Rat/A Coyote and a Rat.md

     label: $x_{\text{coyote}}(t_{\text{catch}}) = $x_{\text{rat}}(t_{\text{catch}})
       = $
     suffix: $\rm{m}$
+myst:
   substitutions:
     params:
       vars:
         title: A Coyote and a Rat
-    d_x: 26
+      d_x: 34
       v_r: 7
-    a_c: 4
+      a_c: 7
 ---
 # {{ params.vars.title }}
 A coyote notices a rat running past it, toward a bush where the rat will be safe.